MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-part-3-initial-ideas.markdown

 I was throttled to around 1000 games an hour.
 The average rofl replay file within that dataset (which consisted of around 3,700 NA rofl replay files during patch 11.10), was 13MB.
 That means 1,000 replays take up around 13GB of data.
-I used a 40MB/sec (or 350Mbit/s) connection so I certainly had more bandwidth than 13GB/hr.
+I used a 40MB/sec (or 350Mbit/s) download connection so I certainly had more bandwidth than 13GB/hr.
 This means that Riot intentionally throttles the download of rofl files from their servers.
 More on this later on.